naa986/easy-google-adsense/easy-google-adsense/readme.txt

 * Exclude specific pages on your site from showing Auto ads
 * Show a GDPR consent message to your users so they can consent to see personalized ads
 * Show a CCPA privacy message to your users for the California Consumer Privacy Act (CCPA)
+* Show related search ads
+* Show anchor ads at the bottom of the user's screen

 === Supported Ad Formats ===

-**In-page ads**

-Ads that appear within the main body of content on your pages.

-**Matched content**

-Content promotion tool that can increase revenue and engagement.

-Ads that appear within the main body of content on your pages.

 **Anchor ads**

 Ads that stick to the edge of the user's screen and are easily dismissible.

-Ads that appear within the main body of content on your pages.

 **Vignette ads**

 Full screen ads that appear between page loads.

+**Side rail ads**

+Ads that stick to the left and right sides of your pages.

 **Wide screen ads**

 Ads that appear on screens wider than 1000px, like desktop (support Anchor and Vignette ads).

+**Banner ads**

+Banner ads are in-page ads that are placed within areas of a page.

+**Multiplex ads**

+Multiplex ads are a type of native ad format that appear in a grid.

+**Related search**

+These ads appear as search terms related to the content of a page.

 === How to Use Google AdSense Auto Ads ===